Knoch 9th Grade Field Trip to

 - Masks are required by the Federal Government on buses and at several stops.
+School exemptions do not apply.
 Students may not attend if they show any signs of illness.

 - Chaperones and tour coordinators have required clearances.
 Most are district employees who know the students and are familiar with the places we visit.

 - Experienced tour coordinators travel with the group at all times.
 They explain meeting times, places, etc. in advance of each stop.
 They will alert students and chaperones to any changes that need to be made, and are in contact with the bus drivers at all times.